cleverlight/alexstanhope/_includes/presentations/2018-04-29-leading-teams-up-the-mountain.md

 ---

 ## Understanding Comfort

-* Effort is individual
+{% if pres %}* Effort is individual
 * Respite is individual
 * High-performance is a team dynamic

-Note: Comfort is by nature personal.
+Note: {% endif %}Comfort is by nature personal.
 It might be reassurance that I'm doing a good job, it might be signals that I'm appreciated, it might be celebrations of team victories.

 Some people take comfort from a regular grilling or a confrontational exchange.
 Others love or hate team building events.
 Some people find comfort from being out of the office, some don't like to be away from their desks.